Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Deift--Zhou steepest descent analysis

-It will be necessary for the analysis inside $EoT$ to partially homotopically retract the integration contour $\gamma$ along a subarc of $\Gamma_0^1$ (from the left and right of it): in that case the RHP \eqref{RHPY1} will take a slightly different form due to the fact that the function $Q$ \eqref{defQ} has a jump discontinuity such that $Q(z_+) = Q(z_-) {\rm e}^{2i\pi \rho}$.
-In this case the jump matrix of the RHP \eqref{RHPY1} along such a subarc of $\Gamma_0^1$ needs to be replaced by \be . \ee
+It will be necessary for the analysis inside ${\rm EoT}$ to partially homotopically retract the integration contour $\gamma$ along a subarc of $\Gamma_0^1$ (from the left and right of it).
+In that case, the Riemann--Hilbert Problem~\ref{RHPY1} will take a slightly different form due to the fact that the function $Q$ \eqref{defQ} has a jump discontinuity such that $Q(z_+) = Q(z_-) {\rm e}^{2{\rm i}\pi \rho}$.
+In this case, the jump matrix of the Riemann--Hilbert Problem~\ref{RHPY1} along such a~subarc of $\Gamma_0^1$ needs to be replaced by

-\subsection{Asymptotic analysis for $s$ outside $EoT$}
+\subsection{Asymptotic analysis for $\boldsymbol{s}$ outside $\boldsymbol{{\rm EoT}}$}